Mette Kusk Gillespie

 Field of work

-I am a geophysicist with speciality in ground penetrating radar measurements of snow and ice thickness on glaciers.
+I am a geophysicist with specialty in ground penetrating radar measurements of snow and ice thickness on glaciers.
 I have a strong background in geophysical and glaciological field studies and have collected data in Antarctica, the Andes, Greenland, Svalbard and Norway.

 - Applied geophysics